muggledy/batch-omp/readme.md

 The implementation of Batch OMP.
 I have written omp algorithm with Numpy, including Origin OMP、Cholesky OMP and Batch OMP in */code/omp.py*, but it's a bit slow.
 You can see the excellent performance of Cython version in */demo.py*, however, it is still very slow compared to ompbox10 (matlab).
+You can clone this repository with `git clone --depth 1 git@github.com:muggledy/batch-omp.git`.

 # Run